PEACE RESEARCH INSTITUTE OSLO

 A bigger question is whether or not China will resort to force, either in these conflicts or along emerging lines of tension in the South China Sea.
 The non-intervention principle has arguably been weakened though concepts like the responsibility to protect (R2B), which has been used by major powers to intervene to defend their international interests.
 And there are growing interests forming abroad, especially with the extensive Belts and Roads Initiative (BRI).

-Some may say trade war may precede armed conflict.
+Some may say a trade war may precede armed conflict.
 Others say that China will first violate the Law of the Sea.
 Still others say that Japan may violate or change its constitution, disrupting the balance and adding an entire new military element.
 China's current Secretary, Xi Jinping, has been consolidating his power as a core leader, and nearby Russia is setting precidents on the use of force to achieve its goals.

 Of course, the American and Japanese alliance is still in force.
 Plus the Chinese may have learned from American history that military interventions often fail.
 That, and war is expensive and nuclear deterrence may still work.